onelogin/onelogin/README.md

   4. Using .tfstate, update main.tf to fill in the editable fields of the resource

 ## Usage
-This assumes you have Terraform installed and the OneLogin provider side-loaded.
+This assumes you have Terraform installed and the OneLogin provider installed or side-loaded.
-The OneLogin Terraform provider is still in beta.
-If you'd like to use the beta [see this guide](https://github.com/onelogin/onelogin-terraform-provider#onelogin-terraform-provider-sdk)

-### Configuration
+### Configuration (Beta)
 Add your OneLogin profiles with `onelogin profiles add <profile_name>`

 You'll be prompted for your client_id and client_secret (obtained by creating a set of developer keys in the onelogin admin portal)